borisdayma/docs/docs/started.md

 ---

 Our tool `wandb` helps you track and visualize machine learning experiments.
 We have features for:
-- Tracking, saving and reproducing models
+- Tracking, saving, and reproducing models
 - Visualizing results across models
-- Debugging and visualizing hardware performance issues
+- Visualizing and debugging hardware performance issues
 - Automating large-scale hyperparameter search

 In three steps we'll have you up and running.